arkumu/arkumu-app/arkumu/catalog/README.md

 ### Index out of sync with Resources

-The index tables link to `Resource` via `project_resource` FK.
+The index links to `Resource` via `project_resource` FK.
 If a Resource is deleted, the index row cascades.
-If Resource visibility changes, rebuild to update the index.
+If visibility changes, rebuild to update.